 There are some expensive high-tech kettle options available but there are also many affordable and funky style designs to coordinate with whatever kind of aesthetic or ambience you're hoping to create in your kitchen.

 What's a kitchen without a toaster?
 Like kettles, there are many different styles and prices to choose from.
-Whether you're just toasting for yourself or an army of schoolkids where the daily brekkie routine is more like a game of survival-of-the-fittest, finding the right toaster is one of the less time-consuming decisions you need to make when getting your kitchen established.
+Whether you're just toasting for yourself or for the whole family, finding the right toaster is one of the less time-consuming decisions you need to make when getting your kitchen established.

-In the vast majority of eating plans, rice is the basis of a number of healthy dishes.
-As a nutritious and lucrative staple, its versatility and range (basmati, long-grain, wholemeal, jasmine, Arborio and so on) can't be ignored.
+In the vast majority of eating plans, rice is the basis of a number of healthy and tasty dishes.
+As a nutritious and lucrative staple, its versatility and range (basmati, long-grain, wholemeal, jasmine, arborio and so on) can't be ignored.
 Conversely, cooking rice properly can sometimes be a time-consuming and attention-draining task.
-But there's a solution to that problem.
+But there's a solution to that problem!

-Introducing a rice cooker into your culinary arsenal ensures preparation of rice to perfection, quickly and easily, and with minimal mess, which makes it a must-have kitchen appliance for rush-rush schedules.
+Introducing a rice cooker into your culinary arsenal ensures the preparation of rice to perfection, quickly and easily, and with minimal mess, which makes it a must-have kitchen appliance for tightly-packed schedules.

 On the same note as a rice cooker, adding a slow cooker to your essential kitchen appliances repertoire is an excellent move.